916267142/accessrefinery/README.md

 ### Example

-This example follows the running example in the paper (line 375).
+This example follows the example in the paper (line 375).
 Suppose we have the following IAM policy and a target intent, `Intent_6` (`Resource`: `dept*/user1.txt`, `IpAddress`: `112.0.0.0/24`).

 ```json